ANIRUDHBS1/Applied-Programming-Lab-EE2703/README.md

 # Applied Programming Lab (EE2703) Spring 2023

 This repository consists of assignments and their responses to the course Applied Programming Lab (EE2703) offered by Prof. Nitin Chandrachoodan in the Jan-May 2023 semester at IIT Madras.
+The programming language used throughout the course is Python.

 Brief Description of each of the assignments is provided below